kaatinga/httpeasy/README.md

 ## 2. Usage

 Prepare a function that complies with `SetUpHandlers` type.
-The function should contain some routes, for example.
+The function should contain some routes, for example:

-    func SetUpHandlers(r *httprouter.Router, _ *sql.DB) {
+    func SetUpHandlers(r *httprouter.Router) {
 	    r.GET("/", Welcome)
     }